Vegetarian Chili with Smoky Pickled Onions

 Add the cooked grain (if using), stir to mix through, and simmer for a few minutes until heated through.
 Add a few drops of lemon or lime juice to balance the flavors.
 Taste and adjust seasoning.
 Serve hot.

-Smoky Pickled Onions
+Make the Smoky Pickled Onions:

 Put the sliced onion into a medium, non-reactive bowl.
 Add the salt and ½ teaspoon of the sugar and toss to coat the onions.
 Set aside for at least 15 minutes (and up to an hour).